fatmeakr/read-and-validate-csv-file/README.md

-# open-close-principle
-this repository is a task for an interview that I've shared here.It's out of any framework. you can find the details below.
+This repository is a python pure task.

 # Context
 Let's imagine that you are developing a web service for a customer.
 Your team started developing MVP recently.